IgwaguNzubechukwuEsther/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that copies all the HTML files from the current working directory to the parent of the working directory, a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
+a script that copies all the HTML files from the current working directory to the parent of the working directory, a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory a command that lists all the files and directories of the current directory, separated by commas